Frequently Asked Questions About Probate in Pennsylvania

 Can I receive a fee for administering a loved one’s estate?

-Generally, yes.
-Most of the time, the Last Will and Testament will state that the personal representative may take a fee.
+Most Wills state that the personal representative may take a reasonable fee.
 If there is no Will, Pennsylvania law permits a “reasonable fee”.
 We can help you determine what is a reasonable fee.
-Some personal representatives choose to forego taking a fee, especially if they are entitled to receive a share of the estate.
+You can learn more about executor fees by visiting our executor fees page.

 What is the Pennsylvania Inheritance Tax?